gemmaellis16/memory_game/README.md

 #### **Pop up Modal**

-The main idea to put a[pop up modal](screenshots/cover-text) over the image was to grab the users attention immediately - one box is to get them to book a session straight away or to have that in their minds immediately and the second box is to explain the definition of yoga so that a beginner understands the purpose.
+The main idea to put a[pop up modal](screenshots/cover-text) and the beginning of the game was to grab the users attention immediately - by personilising it (through entering a name) and secondly to choose a level (easy, medium or hard) .

-#### **Benefits**
+#### **Main Page**

-The [Benefits](screenshots/benefits.png) idea was taken from the Love Running project - as its simple and eye catching for the user - with short explanations of what the benefits of yoga are to a beginner or even to remind the experienced yoga students.
-It is in three columns (taken from Bootstrap) to appear neat and tidy on the page with easily identifiable Font awesome icons to attract the user.
+The [Main Page](screenshots/) is based on a farm theme - as its simple and eye catching for the user and lots of children (2-5 years) have experience with learning about farm animals (especially in the rural area we live in).
+It is in two columns (taken from Bootstrap) to appear neat and tidy on the page with easily identifiable Font awesome icons to attract the user.

-#### **Testimonials**
+#### **Buttons**

-The [testimonials](screenshots/testimonials.png) section also used the grid from bootstrap and some icons to make the section more visually appealing with images from my own collection and different names for the people in the images (I have consent of these people).
+The [buttons](screenshots/) icons were used as they are widely known symbols so for kids its easy to identify them rather than reading any words - as they may not know how to read so symbols are easy to recognise.
+- "I" symbol for the rules and information on the game
+- "Mute" button to turn the sound on/off as the user wishes.
+- "Reset" button to start the game over.
+- "Star" symbol for the scoreboard.
+- "Time" symbol to keep the time of completed game.
+- "Number" symbol to keep record of how many times cards were flipped over.

-#### **About Section**
+#### **Cards**

-I used an example layout from W3 website to create the [about](screenshots/about.png) section to introduce the user to the teacher.
-With the same image layout that was used in the testimonials section for consistency over the pages.

-I added an [information/etiquette/tips](screenshots/info.png) section because as a new student to yoga they may feel uncomfortable entering a studio without any prior knowledeg of what to bring and of what to expect ect so this may help those that are unconfident accessing the studio alone.

-In addition I added two downloadable links on this page, one of a sample relaxation script which had [audio](screenshots/audio-image.png) and the second of a student registration [form](screenshots/student-form.png) that would be required upon visiting the studio for the first time.
-Again I added fontawesome icons to the headers to be more appealing.
+The cards were chosen becuase they were farm animals - and I chose similiar looking animals (front facing with big eyes) so that they kept with the theme and looked more attractive.

+The number of cards were chosen (easy - 8) mainly because it was important to keep the number low as the user for this specific game is designed to be for 2-5 year olds.
+2 rows of 4 coloums on a desktop.
+3 rows of 3/4 coloumn on mobile and desktop

+The number of cards on the medium level (12) were chosen as its a gradual step up and would fit nicely on 3 rows of 4 coloumn on a desktop.

+The number of cards on the hard level (16) were chosen agian for the gradual step up and would fit nicely on a 4x4 basis.

-#### **Gallery**
+#### ****

-I wanted three columns and three rows of images in the [gallery](screenshots/gallery-mobile.png) so it would be appealing to the eye on desktop view and then down to two columns in mobile view so that images didn't appear stretched or pixlated.
-I did originally put in the wireframes that I wanted one column in the mobile view but this wouldn't appear balanced in my opinion.
-So there are 12 images which appear balanced in the gallery(balance is at the heart of yoga so I wanted the website to appear balanced as much as possible throughout).

-#### **Classes**
+#### ****

-The [classes page](screenshots/classes.png) is the most simple page of them all - with three simple tables to look at the class timetable, simple descriptions of the classes and then the price options.
-It is important to have different price options as this may attract more students.
-Originally in the wireframes I had placed the coloumns side by side but felt it was more appealing one underneath the other as the text took a lot of room on the page.
+The [classes page](screenshots/classes.png) is the most simple page of them all - with

 #### **Contact**

-At the top of the page I placed the [form](screenshots/form-input.png) so that it would catch the attention of the users if they had any questions for the teacher.
-They then have to scroll down for the contact details and the [map](screenshots/map-contact.png) of the location.
+At the bottom of the page I placed the [contact form](screenshots/) so that it would catch the attention of the users if they had any questions for the developer.
+They then have to enter their contact details.

 [Back to top](#table-of-contents)